 Once you’ve got it all together, ensure you have a clear space in which to wield your blowtorch and allow the hot nail to cool without burning anything.
 And a last note: You’re probably going to want to sit down for this, since the effects of a dab can be sudden and jarring to those who are more used to flower.

 Once you have your rig set up with the nail in place of the glass bowl on your water pipe, the first thing to do is get your concentrate onto the dabber.
-This can be a unique experience due to the sheer variety in textures of concentrates, but be sure to start with a dose the size of a crumb and then work your way up from there.
-Now without further ado, the simple steps to dabbing.
+This can be a unique experience due to the sheer variety in textures of concentrates, but be sure to start with a tiny dose, the size of a crumb, and then work your way up from there.
+Now without further ado, the simple steps to dabbing: